 Listed below is a small sample of the firm’s cases.
 These summaries are provided for informational purposes only and not as any promise as to the outcome of your case.
 The facts and circumstances of your case may differ from the matters listed here.
 The results of all cases handled by the firm are not provided and these cases are not necessarily representative of all results obtained by the firm or of the experience of all clients or others with the firm.
 Every case is different, and each client’s case must be evaluated and handled on its own merits.
 By viewing this page, you acknowledge that you have read and understand the above disclaimer and that you would like to view the information set forth below.

 United States v.
-Dr. Ali Shaygan (pill mill prosecution).
+Dr. Ali Shaygan (alleged pill mill case).
 One of the Firm’s signature cases, David Oscar Markus led the defense team to another first of its kind victory — not guilty verdicts across the board on 141 counts against a doctor charged in federal court with selling pain medications in a “pill mill” prosecution.
 After a month long trial, the jury acquitted on all counts in less than a half a day, and after they announced the verdict, the jury hugged the lawyers and client.
 (Here’s the Sun-Sentinel article and the Herald article).
 Markus was able to show that this was not a pill mill at all.
 In addition to the acquittal, Markus uncovered prosecutorial misconduct and the federal judge heard two days of testimony from prosecutors and agents, after which the court ordered the government to pay Dr. Shaygan and his lawyers over $600,000.
 The Eleventh Circuit reversed the fee award, with several dissenting opinions, which generated a great deal of press including this National Law Journal article.
 Since this case, the Firm is regularly consulted on cases involving doctors and pharmacists charged with cases involving pain medication such as oxycodone, oxycontin, hydrocodone, and so on.
 For example, the Firm recently represented the owner of Robert’s, a pharmacy chain in Florida, and currently represents a number of doctors.
 Both state authorities and the federal government have cast way too wide a net in the prosecution of doctors and pharmacists who are engaged in legitimate medical practice, and the Firm takes great pride in defending these cases.
 David recently spoke to other criminal defense lawyers on how to win pill-mill prosecutions in the Fall.
 Here’s a picture of Dr. Shaygan and David walking into court during trial:

 Dr. Shaygan and David Oscar Markus before trial

 State of Florida v.
-Gale Fontaine (gambling prosecution).
+Gale Fontaine (alleged gambling prosecution).
 In the first case of its kind to proceed to trial in the State of Florida, Mr. Markus obtained a not guilty verdict in the trial of a businesswoman, Gale Fontaine, who had been charged with running a gambling house.
 The State had charged Ms. Fontaine and a number of other operators of “senior arcades”, places where senior citizens could play machines for low stakes.
 The other operators cut deals, but Mr. Markus obtained the first not guilty verdict in this area after a trial that was vigorously prosecuted by the State of Florida and covered daily by the local media.
 Here is the article covering the verdict, which was on the front page of the Ft.
 Lauderdale Sun-Sentinel.
 Since this case, Markus has been the go-to lawyer for advice on how to legally operate arcades in Florida.
 Below is the picture from the Sentinel which was prominently placed above the fold on the front page.

 After obtaining this not guilty verdict, the Firm has handled a number of other high-profile and high-stakes cases alleging gambling, including the recent internet cafe charges involving over 50 defendants.
 David Markus and Margot Moss obtained a dismissal for their client and business owner, Mazen Salloum, before the trial in that matter.